lrb924/Predicted_Volatility/README.md

 Some of these limitations are obvious indicators of future development/improvement.
 If we were able to fine tune or adjust the models' input parameters that resulted in the best outcome, or the smallest error number, it's possible the strategy returns would have been better.

+Our trading algorithm was based on a signal whereby we bought securities when the predicted volatility was higher than the observed volatility and sold when relationship was the inverse.
+We would have liked to create better signals using bucketed limits using statistical measures (i.e mean, 25th percentile, 75th percentile) to use in cohersion with predicted and observed volatility.

+Furthermore, we wanted to expand our VARMAX model to predict volatility for a given timeframe on a weekly basis, however we encountered confusing documentation regarding the VARMAX.GetResults and were unable to decipher how to use it, ultimately we abadoned such method and stuck with our timeseries dependendant model.

+Additionally, in out AP.ipynb we tried other ways of forecasting future volatility by using the "Bootstrap forecasting" this method aims to use the data of a sample study at hand as "surrogate population" for the purpose of approximating the sampling distribution from the original data and create a larger number of "Phantom" samples.
+Unfortunately, we were unable to create phantom samples in a manner that coincided with the data.

 ELABORATE HERE

 ## Conclusion

 In conclusion, our VARMAX model's predictions did not outperform the actual ETF returns.
 However, it was determined that defensive ETFs are more profitable than cyclical when the predicted volatility was applied.

 ELABORATE HERE